Climate Jargon

 Megawatt-hour (mWh): 1 million Watt-hours of electric energy, or 1,000 kilowatt-hours

-Methane (CH4): Greenhouse gas 80 times worse than carbon dioxide, major contributor to climate change
+Methane (CH4): Greenhouse gas 80 times worse than carbon dioxide, second-worst cause of climate change

 Metric ton: 1,000 kilograms or 1.1 U.S. tons

-Microclimate: Climate of a small, specific place, like a beach versus a nearby mountain top
+Microclimate: Climate of a small, specific place, like an ocean beach versus a nearby mountain top

-Montreal Protocol: Treaty designed to protect the ozone layer by phasing out ozone depleting substances
+Montreal Protocol: Treaty designed to protect the ozone layer by reducing gases that destroy ozone

 Nationally Determined Contribution (NDC): Under the Paris Agreement, each country commits to reduce greenhouse gases by an amount they choose